Regulation In Forex Trading

 You can easily identify those brokers because they will have their license number and regulatory body clearly visible on the website.
 It is best to stay away from brokers, who don’t provide licensing information.

 All Forex brokers on our website are regulated and are in good standing with the regulator body they reside in.
-Forex regulation is one of the most important point when choosing a Forex broker.
+Forex regulation is one of the most important points when choosing a Forex broker.

 Forex Regulatory Bodies by Country